ArtDesa/SimplePortScanner/README.md

 To do this we make use the try statement.
 We surround the code executing the scanning process with a try statement.
 NOTE: Make sure it’s indented to the left.
 If the indent is off then the program will throw an error.

 After the try statement, we need to add the 3 exceptions using the except keyword followed by the error condition (or the exception).
-All exceptions must be added AFTER the sock.close() statement.
+All exceptions must be added after the sock.close() statement:

 1. For the Ctrl + C error, we make use the KeyboardInterrupt exception:

 except KeyboardInterrupt:

 print ("You pressed Ctrl+C")

 sys.exit()

 2. For the “Hostname could not be resolved” error, we refer to the gaierror exception:

 except socket.gaierror:

-print("Hostname could not be resolved") sys.exit()
+print("Hostname could not be resolved")

+sys.exit()

 3. For the “Could not connect to remote server” error, we refer to the socket.error exception:

 except socket.error:

-print("Could not connect to remote server") sys.exit()
+print("Could not connect to remote server")

+sys.exit()